mimvoid/nix-config/README.md

   - If you really want to dig deep, don't be afraid to look through the source code and create your own modules, overlays, and whatever you need to get that configuration!
 You can do a ton on NixOS, but it takes time, effort, and undoubtly frustration, haha.
 - Compared to the rest of Linux, NixOS is a very different distro, but that's what makes me enjoy it!
 ***
-Btw, if you made it this far, thanks!
+If you made it this far, thanks!
 Have a cookie 🍪